textbrowser/biblioteq/README.md

 BiblioteQ is awesome, open library software.
 Local and network.
 Archiving for a very long time.

-As of now, Android, MacOS, and Windows will be manufactured.
+As of now, Android, MacOS, and Windows bundles will be manufactured.
 Everyone else should delegate themselves in the source.
+There are far too many variations of Debian distributions.
 For YOU!

 Qup: https://raw.githubusercontent.com/textbrowser/biblioteq/master/Qup.d/qup.txt.